nikithanm/LLM-Wrapper/README.md

 User Management: Enabled login, registration, and anonymous search functionality.
 Search Optimization: Ensured logged-in users could access their search history for a better user experience.

-4. Team Project
+4. Team Project-
 This was a team project, requiring collaboration to ensure seamless integration between backend, frontend, and AI models.

-5. My Role & Contribution
+5. My Role & Contribution-
 Developed the backend using Flask, ensuring smooth API communication.
 Handled database integration to store and retrieve user search history.
 Worked on LLM API integration, ensuring responses from multiple models were consolidated properly.